ChrisAntley1/Speak-to-Lichess/README.md

 Download the extension from chrome's extension store, or:

-Download this github repository, and open it as an unloaded package in chrome://extensions
+Download this project; then go to chrome://extensions, toggle on developer mode in the top right, and click 'load unpacked' on the top left; select the "Speech-to-Text-Lichess" folder.

 Quick steps:
 1. On Lichess, enable text input by going to https://lichess.org/account/preferences/game-behavior and enabling "Input moves with the keyboard".
 Optional: to turn on move playback, enter a game and click on your name in the top right-> sound -> Speech.
 Necessary for blindfolded play!